haskell-cryptography/libsodium-bindings/README.md

 `saltine` combines both FFI bindings and Haskell utilities, and uses the `ccall` FFI calling convention convention.
 Its documentation meets our quality standards

-In comparison, `cryptography-libsodium-bindings` statically links to libsodium 1.0.18-stable, and does not depend on non-`base` packages.
+In comparison, `libsodium-bindings` statically links to libsodium 1.0.18-stable, and does not depend on non-`base` packages.
 In particular, since there is no dependency on `text`, you are free to use `text-2.0` or stay on the 1.2 branch.
-`cryptography-libsodium-bindings` only provides FFI bindings, and can be used as a dependency by higher-level interfaces.
+`libsodium-bindings` only provides FFI bindings, and can be used as a dependency by higher-level interfaces.
 It supports GHC from 8.10.7 to 9.2.1.
 Moreover, it follows the latest
 [GHC recommendations regarding foreign imports](https://www.haskell.org/ghc/blog/20210709-capi-usage.html#recommendations),